 Integrating the themes of gratitude and being thankful is a common practice around Thanksgiving.
 These themes are great to teach about throughout the year as well.
-Here are some ideas for teaching ELLs how to express what they are thankful for, including a FREE writing activity.
+Here are some thankful activities to use with your students, including a FREE writing activity.

 I am Thankful Writing

 This set comes with vocabulary words to help students tell what they are thankful for.
 This is a great opportunity to integrate basic vocabulary into a lesson for all students.
 The vocabulary words are also helpful for beginning writers.

 You can use these task cards for speaking or writing.
 One strategy to help students generate ideas for writing is to have them talk with a partner or in a small group about what they are thankful for and why.
 Then have the students use the vocabulary cards can help them add details about why they are thankful.

 Students can use sticky notes to write or draw what they are thankful for.
 Another idea is that they can say what they are thankful for as a speaking warm-up.